 - undertaken at least 80 days teaching experience in an Australian or New Zealand school or early childhood setting within the past five (5) years, and

-- have met the APST at the proficient teacher level.
+- met the APST at the proficient teacher level.

 All teachers, regardless of their registration category, are required to meet certain obligations in order to maintain their registration.